BenSuskins/pubgolf/README.md

 # Pubgolf
 Pubgolf Leaderboard Application.

-Developed in Java 11 with Spring Boot.
+Developed in Kotlin with Spring Boot.

 Backed by H2 database which stores leaderboard data.